-Operating System WindowsAllows the setting of priorities answer CPU la processes running on the system (present in Windows Task Manager).
+Operating System WindowsAllows the setting of priorities answer CPU la running on the system (present in Windows Task Manager).
 So if a process (firefox.exe, for example) has priority set "Hight"And again iexplorer.exe is set priority level "Normal", The response time to CPU for firefox.exe will be much lower compared to that of iexplorer.exe and other lower priority processes.

 How to set process priorities (Set Priority).